safesoftware/FMETraining/ServerAdmin4Scalability/Exercise2_SwitchingToAPostgreSQLDatabaseWithWindowsSystem.md

 ---

-Your company has an Express Installation of FME Server already installed but your Database Administrator has just informed you that you that the company will be switching its database providers from the default FME Database to a PostgreSQL database to allow for more control over database security.
+Your company has an Express Installation of FME Server already installed, but your Database Administrator has just informed you that you that the company will be switching its database providers from the default FME Database to a PostgreSQL database to allow for more control over database security.

 ---